willdurand/puppet-composer/README.md

 The ``puppet-wget`` module is required until version ``1.1.x``, but dropped in version ``1.2.x``.
 For further notes about this module, please have a look at the ``1.1`` docs.

+In ``1.2`` the ``puppetlabs-stdlib`` dependency has been added in order to gain lots of puppet features located in this module and improve the type validation in the manifests.

 Usage
 -----